sirjofri/Scalem-Docs/Scalability-in-Unreal/Unreal-ini-Files.md

 The parameters can be set in their respective configuration file using their name.

 It is also possible to override most console variables in the Unreal in-game console or using code (Blueprint or C++).
-I recommend to use this sparingly and controlled, as it overrides the settings in your config files.
+I recommend using this sparingly and controlled, as it overrides the settings in your config files.

 [Next &rarr;](Scalability-in-depth.md)